It is difficult to say, “this next plane of life is like …”, and then give a detailed picture.

 Physical phenomena are something which can be observed by all present, irrespective of prior knowledge, experience or belief.
 By creating a substance know as ectoplasm, complete or partial physical forms can be built (materialisation), masks can be built on the medium’s face (transfiguration), a voice box can be built (direct voice), rods can be formed to lift and move objects (telekinesis), and so on.

-Everyone has mediumistic ability; in some it is slight, in others very pronounced; some ignore it, some develop and use it, some suppress it, some are unaware of its existence.
+Mediums have different abilities.
+With some it is slight, in others very pronounced.
+Some ignore it, some develop and use it.
+Some suppress it, whilst some are unaware of its existence.

 “Life after Death” is really just another part of life, lived in new surroundings.
 If your loved ones move to Australia, that removal does not cause love and interest to cease.
 Death is such a removal.
 Using the channels open, spirits can and do return to their families and friends to assure them of continued life, continued love and a continued desire to be of service.